Landmark Commission backs historic status for Clarksville house

 Sadowsky said the city would be happy to sponsor a designation for the later residence of Baylor’s next door.
 He said that there would be “no question” that the city would support a historic designation on 1607 West Tenth, if the other house was not still standing.

-That suggestion was rejected by the commission, which noted the house next door was unlikely to qualify as historic, based on architectural standards and
+That suggestion was rejected by the commission, which noted the house next door was unlikely to qualify as historic, based on architectural standards and historical integrity.
+An earlier survey by the city classified the next-door house as “low integrity,” and unlike the house in question is considered non-contributing to the Clarksville Historic District.

 Commissioner Mary Jo Gallindo cautioned against discarding the oral history given by the family.